Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Related work

+\begin{remark} We remark that while the example above can be done for any $N$, the quantification over $N$ must be external, as internalising it would require dependent types.
+Similarly, the uniform distribution $\unifZN : \TD(\nat)$ on $\{0,\dots, N\}$ used in the example, can be constructed in our language for each $N$ as externally quantified only.
+It is not possible to write a function mapping $N$ to $\unifZN$ in our language, because the sensitivity annotations of variables must be given externally. \end{remark}

-\section{Related Work}
+\section{Related work}

 Our calculus is closely related to Fuzz~\cite{ReedP10}.
 One difference is that Fuzz has recursive types, and we have guarded recursion.
 Fuzz is not a calculus of metric spaces, since these do not model general recursion.
-Indeed~\citet{AmorimGHKC17} use metric CPOs to model Fuzz.
-Interestingly,~\citet{AmorimGHKC17} note that the fixed point operation on terms encoded using the recursive types of Fuzz can be given a typing rule similar to our rule for fixed points.
-Fuzz also incorporates probabilistic computations, but the metric on probability distributions is carefully chosen to allow the type system to speak about differential privacy.
-Unlike the Kantorovich metric, it is not clear whether such a distance allows for a principle of induction.
+Indeed, de Amorim et al.~\cite{AmorimGHKC17} use metric CPOs to model Fuzz.
+Interestingly, de Amorim et al.~\cite{AmorimGHKC17} note that a fixed point operation on terms encoded using the recursive types of Fuzz can be given a typing rule similar to our rule for fixed points.
+Fuzz also has a probability distributions monad, but with a different metric designed for reasoning about differential privacy.
+Unlike the Kantorovich metric, it is not clear whether such a metric allows for a principle of induction.
 Fuzz also has an operational semantics.
 We believe operational semantics could be given for our calculus as well, but leave this to future work.
 Our calculus is also related to graded lambda calculus \cite{BrunelGMZ14, GaboardiKOBU16}.

-\citet{DagninoP22} were the first to notice that the sensitivity of predicates must be taken into account when expressing elimination principles for equality in quantitative logic.
+Dagnino and Pasquali~\cite{DagninoP22} were the first to notice that the sensitivity of predicates must be taken into account when expressing elimination principles for equality in quantitative logic.
 They present an affine propositional logic for quantitative reasoning about terms written in a first-order language where the operations carry sensitivity annotations, like e.g., $\oplus_p$ does in this paper.
 One of the rules they present for equality is our rule (\textsc{eq-e}), but transitivity is a separate axiom, and they do not study applications like the ones studied here.
-Instead, \citet{DagninoP22} studies general categorical notions of models of their logics; we just study one model.
+Instead, Dagnino and Pasquali~\cite{DagninoP22} study general categorical notions of models; we just study one model.